hugomg/xjump/README.md

+I now have a new version of Xjump, rewritten using SDL.
+This repository is for the old version that still uses Xlib.

+Check out the new version here --> https://github.com/hugomg/xjump-sdl !

 # FALLING TOWER Version 2.9

 A game where you jump up and up while the tower collapses under your feet.